andreas122001/bayesian-hyperparameter-optimization/README.md

 python optimize.py
 ```

 This will run with default values, aka.
-256 batch size, 10 epochs and a ResNet model with all layers of 16 hidden dimensions each.
+3 Sobol initialization steps, 7 Bayesian optimization steps, 256 training batch size, 10 training epochs, and a ResNet model with all layers of 16 hidden dimensions each.
 Figures will be saved under `./figures/`.

 It can be further customized like this: